LucidtechAI/cradl-integrations/PowerAutomate/Readme.md

 Cradl AI is a no-code AI platform for automating internal document workflows.
 Cradl AI enables you to:

-🚀️ Create customized AI models for any document type in any Latin-based language. <br />
+🚀️ Create customized AI Agents for any document type in any Latin-based language. <br />
 👍 Deploy a fully fledged *human-in-the-loop* validation UI with one click <br />
-🎉️ Automatically re-train and improve your model based on feedback from end users.<br />
+🎉️ Automatically improve your *Agent* based on feedback from end users.<br />

 ## Publisher: Cradl AI